warexify/MinLinux/README.md

 - A handful of unnecessary packages, such as systemd, have been removed from the base image to reduce image size and increase stability.
 - New features are [actively developed](https://github.com/WhitewaterFoundry/WLinux/pulls) based on [community input](https://github.com/WhitewaterFoundry/WLinux/issues).
 Learn how you can [earn paid grants](CONTRIBUTING.md) improving WLinux.

-Note: The features above refer to the version slated for release as 1.1.25 on the Microsoft Store in late November.
+Note: The features above refer to release version 1.1.27 currently on the Microsoft Store.
 Build WLinux yourself and help us test and debug new features.

 ## Obtaining Support